hmmbug/digitalbangkokrecorder/content/articles/experimenting-with-llms-for-optical-character-recognition.md

 When this project first started publicly accessible LLMs weren't particularly powerful and, in general, many couldn't process images.
-Google's OCR API at the time fell short as the built-in post-processing, often attempted to change the printed spellings to modern ones but preservation of the original text is needed for this project.
+Google's OCR API at the time fell short as the built-in post-processing often attempted to change the printed spellings to modern ones but preservation of the original text is needed for this project.
 LLMs are now much more capable and revisiting them has yielded positive results.